Mohammed-Fadul/Borehole-Dilution/README.md

 The software requirements to successfully run this program and obtain the Darcy Velocity are:

 1. Python 3.9.16 or more recent versions
-2. pip 22.3.1
+2. libraries/modules:
-3. Virtual environment: flussenv
-    channels:
-      - conda-forge
-      - defaults
-      - blaze
-      - anaconda

-    dependencies:
-      - python>=3.8
-      - pip
-      - tabulate
-      - ipykernel

-    scientific python
       - numpy
       - pandas
       - os (Miscellaneous operating system interfaces)
       - math
       - typing
       - sklearn

-    plotting
       - matplotlib
       - pathlib

 ### Obtaining results

-Upon meeting software requirements and getting all the python files in the local device, run the main script to get the velocity.
+Upon meeting software requirements and getting all the python files in the local device, run the main script to get the an estimation of the velocity.
 Also, the graphs generating from the given data are saved in the folder SamplePlots.

 ## Code